The Accident (Mexican TV series)

 The Accident (Accidente) is a Mexican thriller drama television series directed by Klych López and Gracia Querejeta and written by Leonardo Padrón.
 Produced by Mar Abierto Productions, and stars Ana Claudia Talancón, Eréndira Ibarra and Erick Elías.
 The series premiered on Netflix on August 21, 2024.
 The plot centers on the aftermath of three children dying when a bouncy castle, full of children, flies away.
-It was renewed for season 2 in January 2025.
+Season 2 premiered on December 10, 2025.